 "Evaluate the retain-and-manage approach to managing industrial and urban services land in Greater Sydney against alternative approaches, to identify what would maximise net benefits to the State.
 Adopt the approach that maximises the State's welfare in the next update to the Greater Sydney Region Plan."

 The review is being undertaken in collaboration with the Department of Planning, Industry and Environment and NSW Treasury.

-The first round of extensive engagement with industry, state and local government has concluded and submissions have now closed.
+The first round of extensive engagement with industry, state and local government has concluded and an engagement report has been released.

 Please email firstname.lastname@example.org if you have any further enquiries.

 The review is scheduled to be completed by the end of 2021.